 - MERCATO CENTRALE – Piazza del Mercato Centrale

 This is the most important city market, where you can find the typical leather products and much more.

-Located about 15 minutes from the Duomo, it has an indoor space where you can find local cheeses and and vegetables, meat and fish.
-Outside you will also find some clothing, jewelry and ceramic stand, as well as other antiques.
+Located about 15 minutes from the Duomo, it has an indoor space where you can find local cheeses and vegetables, meat and fish.
+Outside you will also find some clothing, jewelry, and ceramic stand, as well as other antiques.